Marcandy/Mockup-Article/README.md

 # Mockup-Article
-converting a mockup of a website to HTML
+converting a mockup of an article to HTML website